mhbrk/disc-site/README.md

 ## Target Audience
 - People who don't like ads
 - People who want to avoid attention harvesting platforms
+- People who love finding the cheapest prices by using their own personal shopping portal
 - People who need personalized presentation of information
 - Event organizers who want to make their events more engaging